OfomeAimofumeh/Loan_Default_Risk_Analysis/README.md

 Borrowers with a credit score under the poor and very poor categories account for 70.0% and 76.6% respectively highlighting that individuals with a poor credit score are more likely to default
 ### 2. *Interest Rate*
 <img width="680" height="300" alt="image" src="https://github.com/user-attachments/assets/73c77ce7-2a58-4bd2-aa12-d269b231159e" />
-Borrowers with Very High (63.9%) interest rates carry a higher risk of defaulting compared to those with low interest rates attached to their loans.
+Borrowers with Very High (63.9%) interest rates carry a higher risk of defaulting compared to those with low interest rates attached to their loans
 ### 3. *Income Level*
 <img width="704" height="296" alt="image" src="https://github.com/user-attachments/assets/8826c3b9-75ec-4bf7-92b8-2c8abac43e07" />
 Borrowers with Low income levels have a 76.8% default rate on loan defaults compared to those with a high income level who only account for 33.0% of the Overall default rate.